jxia3/cs1380/README.md

 - Deleting and reinserting an item in a distributed store.
 - Automatically reconfiguring objects when a new node is added to a group.

 *Performance* -- I measured the performance of inserting and retrieving objects for the distributed `mem` and `store` services.
 In the `performance` directory, I created a script that benchmarks the services with 1,000 randomly generated objects, and I ran the test on both my local machine and on AWS.
 Locally, I observed that the `mem` service has a much higher throughput and a much lower latency than the `store` service, which matched my expectations.
-Filesystem accesses are expensive compared to memory wirtes.
+File system accesses are expensive compared to memory wirtes.
 On AWS, I also observed the same effect.
-However, retrieving objects from the filesystem was faster than my local machine, which could be because of the reduced file I/O speeds of WSL.
+However, retrieving objects from the file system was faster than my local machine, which could be because of the reduced file I/O speeds of WSL.
 Detailed performance results are located in `package.json`.

 ## Key Feature